-- 100% owned by the Company subject to two underlying NSR agreements - Properties consist of 55 claims totaling 369 claim units that cover a number of high-grade gold occurrences within a 20km segment of the southwestern section of the Shebandowan Greenstone belt. - The property is located approximately 120km west of Thunder Bay and accessed by a well-maintained logging road.
-New access has recently been provided to the centre of property due to the creation of logging roads for the forestry industry. - Contains four historical showing areas; the Powell Zone, Beaver Pond Zone, Minnow Pond Zone and the Starr Zone.
+- 100% owned by the Company subject to two underlying NSR agreements - Properties consist of 55 claims totaling 369 claim units that cover a number of high-grade gold occurrences within a 20km segment of the southwestern section of the Shebandowan Greenstone belt. - The property is located approximately 120km west of Thunder Bay and accessed by a well-maintained logging road. - Contains four historical showing areas; the Powell Zone, Beaver Pond Zone, Minnow Pond Zone and the Starr Zone.
 With the exception of the Powell Zone, most gold showings occur along the western contact of a gabbro plug. - In 2006, Teck Cominco completed a 2,003m (11 hole) drill program on the Saganaga property (focused on the Starr Zone) and found that highly anomalous gold values (up to 5.36gpt over 20m) were returned from areas where the host rock is strongly albitized with high percentages of clotted pyrite.
 The results of this program indicated a strong correlation between anomalous gold values and areas of weak to strong albite alteration. - The Q9 property contains the historical Lake Shore showing, and now a new showing called the Megan zone, which was recently trenched with channel samples assaying up to 8.16gpt gold and 124.85gpt silver.
 Trenching in the vicinity of the Megan zone also uncovered an altered quartz vein that assayed 61.2gpt gold over 0.25m.
-The quartz vein was encountered again approximately 50m to the southwest and channel samples here assayed up to 4.4gpt gold over 2.5m. - Early in 2012, Benton Completed a 2,654m drill program at Saganaga and the results of this campaign were as follows:
+The quartz vein was encountered again approximately 50m to the southwest and channel samples here assayed up to 4.4gpt gold over 2.5m. - Early in 2012, Benton Completed a 2,654m drill program at Saganaga and the results of this campaign were as follows (intervals shown are core lengths and not true lengths):